mutchinick/dynamodb-eventbridge-driven-ecomm-nodejs-result/README.md

 1.  **It's a WIP:** Both the system and this README file are a work in progress.
 I tried to make this README complete enough so that it's understandable how the system and the architecture work, and to make it easy to deploy and play with.
 But most likely there are some gaps.

 2.  **There are two versions of this Project:** Both were developed in parallel.
 One version **throws exceptions** and uses custom error classes to represent domain errors.
-The other version uses another common pattern where every operation returns a `Success` or `Failure` object.
+The other version uses another common pattern where every operation **returns a `Success` or `Failure` object**.
 To avoid the hassle of maintaining two separate READMEs, I've tried to use neutral language here.
-When you see a phrase like **"produces an error,"** it's meant to cover both scenarios: throwing an exception or returning a `Failure` object.
+When you see a phrase like **"produces an error"**, it's meant to cover both scenarios: throwing an exception or returning a `Failure` object.

-    - These are the links to both projects (you are most likely already in one of them):
+    - These are the links to both projects (you are likely already in one of them):
       - [Throwing and catching exceptions error handling](https://github.com/mutchinick/dynamodb-eventbridge-driven-ecomm-nodejs-exceptions)
       - [Returning Success/Failure type error handling](https://github.com/mutchinick/dynamodb-eventbridge-driven-ecomm-nodejs-result)